Fishkill Village District

-The Fishkill Village District is a federally recognized historic district in that New York community.
+The Fishkill Village District is a federally recognized historic district in the New York community.
 It is roughly defined as Main Street (NY 52) between Cary and Hopewell streets.
 Of the 108 buildings within this district, those that are contributing properties date from between the late 18th century to the late 19th century.
 A variety of architectural styles are represented, but predominant among them are several Greek Revival buildings.

 It was added to the National Register of Historic Places in 1973.